Dalalsh/HNC-Multi-task-Learning/README.md

 ### Pre-processing Hecktor dataset:
-1. Please make sure to modify preprocessing_hecktor.py, by changing the path to your dataset
+1. Modify preprocessing_hecktor.py, by changing the path to your dataset
-2. Run python preprocessing_hecktor.py
+3. Run python preprocessing_hecktor.py

 ### To run the Multi-task framework code: